 I make mistakes along the way, but the answer to my question is better than expected.
 With judicious south-facing sightlines and patient photography in cold but gorgeous conditions, I find various peaks in the Alps across five nations: Germany, Austria, Italy, Liechtenstein, and Switzerland.

-I’m not surprised I’m unable to locate or see peaks in France.
-To the east-northeast the distance to the “closest” city of Basel at the Swiss-German-French border is over 250 kilometres.
-That’ss well beyond 194 km, which is the estimated maximum horizon distance visible from the Zugspitze summit at a height of 2962 metres.
+I’m not surprised I’m unable to locate or see peaks in France, as the “closest” part of France at its southeast corner is a distance of over 250 kilometres.
+That’s well beyond 194 km, which is the estimated maximum horizon distance visible from the Zugspitze summit at a height of 2962 metres.

 * Azimuths are measured with north at 0 degrees, east at 90, south at 180, and west at 270 degrees.

 I made use of Google Earth, Google Maps, Alpenwelt Karwendel, AMAP Austria (from BEV Bundesamt für Eich- und Vermessungswesen), and Open Topo Map.
 All determinations are best effort and remain subject to further confirmation.
 I made all photos above on 25 February 2017; alle Fotoaufnahmen sind mit Wasserzeichen versehen worden.
 This post appears on Fotoeins Fotografie on fotoeins.com as https://wp.me/p1BIdT-aNU.

 9 Responses to “Zugspitze: can I see Italy from here?”

 Henry, your post makes me so very homesick right now, that’s where I spent part of my life , my aunt of 104 years, has lived in Garmisch , right at the foot of Zugspitze, and believe it or not I have never been up there.
 I hiked up the mountain next to it , Alpspitze some 40 years ago.
 My beloved father had passed with the view of the Zugspitze in 1991.
 Thank you for sharing.